shenker/polars/docs/user-guide/io/database.md

 {{code_block('user-guide/io/database','write',['write_database'])}}

-In the SQLAlchemy approach Polars converts the `DataFrame` to a Pandas `DataFrame` backed by PyArrow and then uses SQLAlchemy methods on a Pandas `DataFrame` to write to the database.
+In the SQLAlchemy approach, Polars converts the `DataFrame` to a Pandas `DataFrame` backed by PyArrow and then uses SQLAlchemy methods on a Pandas `DataFrame` to write to the database.

 #### ADBC

-As with reading from a database you can also use ADBC to write to a SQLite or Posgres database.
-As shown above you need to install the appropriate ADBC driver for your database.
+As with reading from a database, you can also use ADBC to write to a SQLite or Posgres database.
+As shown above, you need to install the appropriate ADBC driver for your database.

 {{code_block('user-guide/io/database','write_adbc',['write_database'])}}